 – Push notification groups

-More importantly, push notifications groups allow you to target your app users.
+More importantly, push notifications groups to allow you to target your app users.
 If you’re running a special promo for books, you can send that special promotion only to the users who subscribed to the books group.
 You don’t need to send the promo to all users and risk being labeled as spammy.
 With highly targeted push notifications, you can convert more users and make more profit.

 Note: this one feature requires segmented push notifications to be enabled for the same app.